 Florida law identifies various types of conduct that can be considered a sex crime.
 These offenses are charged as either misdemeanors or felonies, which carry penalties of jail or prison time and/or fines.
 Many of them also carry the additional punishment of sex offender registration.
 All these sanctions can have lasting and debilitating effects on a person's life.
 For example, they can make it difficult for an individual to find a job or a place to live, and the social stigma can affect the individual's emotional well-being as they attempt to readjust to society.

 The penalties of a sex crime conviction in Jacksonville are too severe not to take the charge seriously.
-If you have been accused, reach out to Monroe & King, P.A. as soon as possible.
+If you have been accused, reach out to First Coast Criminal Defense as soon as possible.
 Our Jacksonville sex crimes lawyers focus only on criminal cases, and we have the knowledge and skills to defend you.
 To provide our clients the personalized and dedicated representation they need, we take on a small caseload.
 By handling only a few cases, we are able to put in the time to meticulously research the matter, uncover the facts, and build aggressive defenses.

 What Are Florida's Sex Crimes Laws?

 Florida has several laws concerning prohibited sexual conduct.
 The statutes cover various types of behavior, from exposing one's genitals near minors to engaging in non-consensual sex with another person.

 A few examples of Florida's sex crimes laws include the following: